LoLicek77/PinguiN/README.md

 ### Copyright

 I can not prevent my projects from being stolen and remaked but if you are not a dumb :-) you may know that it takes a lot of time doing CSS.
 Anyway my projects are free for all.
 I am making some "ad" there so if you want to "support" me you can let it without editing.
 Thank you for understanding.

-### Support or Contact

-You can contact me at my [website](http://pinguin.maweb.eu/home).
-(Website is now under construction but it will be available as soon as possible!